Elvis Has Left the Building

 The astronomical calendar says Spring is sprung.
 My sense, or perhaps our collective sense is not “sprung” as the blossoming of new life though I am sure that has appeared in some quarters.
 Daffodils rise from wet earth, blue bonnets dot the edge of Texas highways, maple trees sap and oaks finally push off their winter dry leaves and cactus sprout soft petals amid their spiny points.
 Rather I am thinking of “sprung” as in come apart or escaping the bounds that hold the machinery in place.
 In that sense, it is not simply the season but the “ordinary of living” as we know it.

 Suddenly we are in a pandemic crisis with all the panic and denial that such a crisis propagates.
 It really doesn’t matter whether anyone saw it coming.
-Those who did we not heard or empowered to act because as a culture we don’t think too much about investing in worse case prevention.
+Those who did were not heard or empowered to act because as a culture we don’t think too much about investing in worse case prevention.
 It didn’t matter in the short term whether the Federal or state or local governments were prepared for such a crisis.
 We had (and have) political campaigns, stock markets, and industries to run.

 Here’s a historical fact, that between 1347 and 1351 the various Kings and Cardinals, landowners and merchants had their own realms to run yet they were unprepared and powerless to stop an estimated 75 to 200 million people from dying in the pandemic commonly called the Black Death.